jaiveerkhanna/jaiveerk-cs499-hw3/REPORT.md

     - Cross Entropy --> worked well for both actions and targets.
 Since I am using two seperate FC layers to predict action and target, this is a suitable metric
 - Optimizer
     - SGD --> worked well and trained quickly --> initial
-    - SGD initially, but eventually switched to Adam after reviewing project 1 discussion and talks about how Adam might be a more efficient way to do this.
-After switching, I found this to be true
     - Learning Rate --> 0.005 --> tried a few different and this worked better
 - Embedding Dimensions: 128
     - for the decoder, the embedding layers for the action and target embedding were 1/2 the size (since i used two embedding layers after thinking through / discussing with anthony).
 I then concatenated both embeddings before passing htat through the decoder LSTM